adafruit/rosie-ci/README.rst

 includes test configuration things such as helper modules that need to be loaded alongside the test and how to evaluate the results.

-Next, you need to hook the GitHub repo to Rosie via a webhook with the rosie URL such as ``https://<subdomain>.ngrok.io/github``.
-It should have the Create, Pull Request, Push and Release events checked.
-Set the secret as the same as from your ``env.sh`` file on the Raspberry Pi.

-Lastly, Travis needs to be setup to call Rosie to let it know its progress.
+Next, Travis needs to be setup to call Rosie to let it know its progress.
 This is done through ``.travis.yml``.
 Its added as a ``webhooks`` under ``notifications``.